-- To get a group understanding of relevant terms - To realise the fluid, imperfect nature of such definitions - To establish working definitions for use in further work
+- Get a group understanding of relevant terms - Tealise the fluid, imperfect nature of such definitions - Establish working definitions for use in further work

 - Pens and paper - Pre-prepared definitions from this handbook

 There are 3 methods of discussing the definitions.
 As a group you can choose which 1 (or 2, or all 3!) will work best, based on group size and dynamic.